DragonMinded/naomidoom/README.md

-# Doom for Linux Frambuffer
+# Doom for Sega NAomi

-This port of the original Doom source code targets Linux Framebuffer, without any intermediate abstraction layer (like SDL).

-There is no keyboard input, sound or music - you can only watch the demo screen running in the framebuffer.
-Further, no scaling is implemented - resolution is the original Doom screen resolution.

-This port depends only on *stdlib*.
+This is a port of the original Doom source code for the Sega Naomi platform.
+It is based on the work of Kristoffer Andersen who got Doom ported to a framebuffer.
+Currently there is no input or sound, and after the demo attract loop it will crash and reboot the Naomi for some reason.
+If you want to compile it, you will need to first set up the libnaomi toolchain from https://github.com/DragonMinded/libnaomi and you will also need to add a WAD file to the `romfs/` directory.
+Make sure the WAD file is all lowercase or it will not be found!

+Check out the original port here: https://github.com/stoffera/fbdoom